-Caching is a technique where we can store frequently used data, and web pages are stored temporarily on the local hard disk for later retrieval.
+What is Caching?Caching is a technique where we can store frequently used data, and web pages are stored temporarily on the local hard disk for later retrieval.
 Each request will use the same cache for different users.
 One of the more common items stored in a cache in a Web application environment is commonly displayed database values ; by caching such information, rather than relying on repeated database calls, the demand on the Web server and database server's system resources are decreased and the Web application's scalability increased.

-Session is a period of time that is shared between the web application and the user.
+What is session?Session is a period of time that is shared between the web application and the user.
 It refers to a limited time of communication between two systems.
 Some sessions involve a client and server, while other sessions involve two personal computers.
 Each user that is using the web application has their own session .
 Session variables will use different session variables for each different user.
 Since session variables are stored on the Web server's memory, storing large objects in a user's session on a site with many simultaneous users can lead to reduced memory on the Web server